A variety of learning experiences

 a) Selkirk College Application Form

 2. The Admissions Office will acknowledge receipt of application forms.
-Program seats will be offered on a first qualified, first served basis.
+Program seats will be offered on a first qualified, first served basis with the following exceptions:

 3. Fully qualified applicants will be offered admission based on application date.